zndy10/java/README.md

-this is mysq first java pro ject
+this is my first java project